Bullying and the dark side of the Neurodiversity Movement

 I wrote an extended balanced post about ABA therapy here.

-Note: 90% of these were in response to my post about grieving my lost dreams.
+Note: Most of these were in response to my post about grieving my lost dreams.

-I know it sucks and you may be afraid of repercussions, but if you agree that autism is a disability, if you agree that severe autism exists, if you agree that ABA therapy is useful and not abusive, and that parents should be allowed to speak about autism, then speak up too.
-While people who know about autism understands that #ActuallyAutistic views comprise a minority, the rest of the population doesn’t because the #ActuallyAutisitc’s voices are so loud.
-We take the risk that autism will be misrepresented and misunderstood even more than it is now.
+I know many of you are afraid to speak up because of a vocal minority, but if you agree that autism is a disability, if you agree that severe autism exists, and that parents should be allowed to speak about autism, then speak up too.
+If we allow this to keep happening, we take the risk that autism will be misrepresented and misunderstood even more than it is now.
 Severe autism exists.
-I see it everyday.
+I see it every day.

-Let’s overpower the extremists in this dangerous neurodiversity movement, those who harass parents of autistic children online.
+Let’s speak louder than the extremists in this neurodiversity movement, those who harass parents of autistic children online.
 I know we are a silent majority but because of the bullying the #ActuallyAutistic community is putting us through, many of you have chosen to stay quiet.
-I get it, guys.
+I get it.
 I do.
 It’s hard to get insulted online.
 It affects me too, but we’ve entered a vicious cycle.
 We need to speak up.
 I need you.
 Autistics who don’t have the luxury to speak or express themselves on social media need you.
 You’ve got this.
 We can do this together.